 “Should we use the same branding collateral — like videos and images — across our different initiatives?
-Or do we need to create new content for each?”
+Or do we need to create new content and logos for each?”

 “How do we create distinct branding for each of our initiatives without losing our brand consistency?”